Indoor Activities For Toddlers - Our Top 10 Ideas

-Whatever your situation, we at Cherub Baby have come up with a list of top 10 indoor activities for toddlers to help you keep busy through the following weeks:
+Whatever your situation, we at Cherub Baby have come up with a list of top 10 indoor activities for toddlers to help you keep them busy when they have to stay at home:

 1. Finger Painting

-Finger painting stimulates your toddlers senses, their hand eye co-ordination and muscle control.
+Firstly, finger painting stimulates your toddlers senses, their hand eye co-ordination and muscle control.
 It can be a bit messy but that’s part of the fun!
-To help control that mess we came up with the idea that you could fill our Cherub Baby mini food pouches with different colours of paint.
+So to help control that mess we came up with the idea that you could fill our Cherub Baby mini food pouches with different colours of paint.
 That way you can either squeeze out small amounts of paint onto your toddlers fingers or squirt small amounts of paint directly onto the paper.
 Either way, there will be less mess and more fun!

 2. Playing With Toys

 It may sound simple but playing with toys should be in every mum’s top 10 indoor activities for toddlers.
-Playing with toys helps with problem solving, nurtures creativity and imagination, and helps to teach toddlers about sharing by playing with others.
-Consider educational toys that fit with your toddlers interests like colouring books, puzzles and games.
+Playing with toys helps with problem solving, nurtures creativity and imagination, plus it helps to teach toddlers about sharing by playing with others.
+But consider educational toys that fit with your toddlers interests like colouring books, puzzles and games.
 Playing with a favourite toy could keep your toddler entertained for hours, just be prepared to clean up afterwards!